The Holy Spirit (3 Views)

 If the Presbyterian Church, with its decreasing membership and number of overseas fraternal workers, could grasp this perception of the Spirit and this experience of his transforming, sending power, the Spirit could turn around our denomination ad majorem Dei gloriam (“for the greater glory of God”).
 Church growth would be a reality as a sign of the coming of the Kingdom, evangelism would not be a suspect word, and every day the Lord would add to the church those who are being saved.

-— The Rev. Cecilio Arrastia, at the time of the original printing of this artical, was associate for Hispanic church development in the Congregational Development Program Office of the Program Agency.
+— The late Rev. Cecilio Arrastia was formerly associate for Hispanic church development in the Congregational Development Program Office of the Program Agency.

 “Giver of Light And Life”

 “Oh, morning, at the brown brink eastward, springs / Because the Holy Ghost over the bent / World broods with warm breast and with ah! bright wings.”